mrderive/HelloDB/README.md

 # HelloDB

-A hello world (kitty?) project to build a NoSQL (and no frills) database server based on the [WiredTiger 3.2.1](http://source.wiredtiger.com/) storage engine.
+A hello kitty implementation of a NoSQL (and no frills) database server based on the [WiredTiger 3.2.1](http://source.wiredtiger.com/) storage engine.
 Currently supports up to 7 fields per table :joy:

 ## Installation